apache/trafficserver/doc/arch/cache/cache-arch.en.rst

 .. _dir-size:

-   The *size* and *big* values are used to calculate the approximate size of the span which contains the object.
+   The *size* and *big* values are used to calculate the approximate size of the fragment which contains the object.
 This value is used as the number of bytes to read from storage at the offset value.
 The exact size is contained in the object metadata in :cpp:class:`Doc` which is consulted once the read has completed.
 For this reason the approximate size needs to be at least as large as the actual size but can be larger, at the cost of reading the extraneous bytes.

    The computation of the approximate size of the fragment is defined as::